TencentCloud/kubernetes-csi-tencentcloud/docs/README_CBS.md

 # kubernetes-csi-tencentcloud

 `kubernetes-csi-tencentloud` plugins implement interface of [CSI](https://github.com/container-storage-interface/spec).
-It can enable your Container Orchestrator use Tencent [Cloud Block Storage](https://cloud.tencent.com/product/cbs).
+It can enable your Container Orchestrator to use Tencent [Cloud Block Storage](https://cloud.tencent.com/product/cbs).

 ## Features
 * **Static Provisioning** - firstly, have a CBS disk; then, create PV from the CBS disk and consume the PV from container using PVC.